* Unlike Stockton, San Bernardino bankruptcy crawls along

 "One city has got liquidity to work with and sophisticated planning.
 The other fell into bankruptcy and is crawling along, with a lack of staff and chaos.
 It's as different as you can get."

-Last August San Bernardino, a city of 210,000 60 miles east of Los Angeles, stopped paying its $1.2 million, twice weekly employer contributions to Calpers - America's biggest pension fund with assets of $256 billion.
+In August last year, San Bernardino, 60 miles (100 km) east of Los Angeles, stopped paying its $1.2 million, twice weekly employer contributions to Calpers - America's biggest pension fund, with assets of $256 billion.
 The pension fund is opposing its bankruptcy petition.
 Stockton has kept current on its Calpers payments, and the fund did not oppose that city's bankruptcy.

 Calpers says that for months it has been asking for an array of financial information from San Bernardino, whose city manager and finance chief both quit earlier this year.
 Last week San Bernardino's council voted to contract out its finance department.